 It’s easy to get sucked into the world of Instagram and Pinterest and think, “Oh, it looks like toddlers are so well-behaved and happy at blah-blah!
 Let’s go there!”
 That’s bound to set you up for disappointment.

-If you have visions of your child in the same poses as the #kidsofinstagram doing the same activities during family travel, you will get frustrated and angry when they just want to run around and eat snacks.
-Trust me.
+If you imagine your child in the same poses as the #kidsofinstagram and doing the same activities during family travel, you will get frustrated and angry when they want to run around and eat snacks, trust me.

-Instead, spend a few hours watching what your kids do at home, at a play date or running errands.
-This is what they will do when you’re traveling.
-Plus, they will be a bit more tired.
+Instead, spend a few hours watching what your kids do at home, on a play date, or running errands.
+This is what they will do when you’re traveling, and they will be a bit more tired.

-So, if your kids get antsy being in the stroller for more than 30 minutes, it might be a good idea to skip the art museum and head to a park instead.
+So, if your kids get antsy being in the stroller for more than 30 minutes, skipping the art museum and heading to a park might be a good idea.

-If your kids only eat mac & cheese at home, chances are they won’t spontaneously start being a foodie just because you’re at a restaurant you’ve been dying to try.
+If your kids only eat mac and cheese at home, chances are they won’t spontaneously become foodies just because you’re at a restaurant you’ve been dying to try.

 Your kids will be themselves no matter where they are.
 Embrace that.

-3. Get in the Right Mindset for Family Travel
+3. Get the Right Mindset for Family Travel

-I admit, sometimes I have to pump myself up for some of our adventures.
-In these times, I usually listen to inspirational audiobooks Shonda Rhimes’ Year of Yes: How to Dance It Out, Stand In the Sun and Be Your Own Person affiliate link is amazing!)
+I admit that sometimes I have to pump myself up for some of our adventures.
+During these times, I usually listen to inspirational audiobooks Shonda Rhimes’ Year of Yes: How to Dance It Out, Stand In the Sun and Be Your Own Person.

 I’ve also discovered the Dream Big Podcast.
 It’s a kid-friendly podcast that encourages children to pursue their passion.
 Each episode is 20-30 minutes, so it’s not a big commitment.

 I like that I can listen to it in the car when I’m driving around with my preschooler.
-The host is a super bubbly 8-year-old girl who is pursuing her own dream of hosting her own show.
+The host is a super bubbly 8-year-old girl pursuing her dream of hosting her show.

-I like it because her mom, Olga, is so supportive and it reminds me to let my kids take the lead sometimes.
+I like it because her mom, Olga, is so supportive.
+It reminds me to let my kids take the lead sometimes.
 That’s when their personalities and talents get to shine!

 4. Just Do It